risc0/risc0/website/docs/terminology.md

 This design allows for updates to the [RISC-V circuit] without necessitating a new trusted setup for the [Groth16 circuit]. <br/>
 See also: [Code reference for control root]

-### Deterministic Builds

-Our [cargo risczero] tool offers a deterministic compilation from user-written Rust code to RISC-V binary.
-Compiled binary files are identified by their [imageID].

-Deterministic builds are made possible by running the `cargo` compiler inside a Docker container.
-Without deterministic builds, the zkVM only proves correct execution of a given binary file.
-With deterministic builds, users can prove correct execution of Rust code.

 ### ELF Binary

 The executable format for the [RISC-V] instruction set.